-The next step is to move forward and enroll in the nursing school that has been chosen that aligns with your personal and career objectives.
+The next step is to move forward and apply to a nursing program that aligns with your personal and career objectives.

 The requirements to enroll in nursing school may appear daunting at first, but when each step is managed one by one, the task is not difficult.
 Work methodically and consistently to complete the task.